 Raw milk gets a terrible reception in the media – at times it seems to be blamed for all the health problems in the USA.
 Is it really the devil in disguise or is something else going on?
-Quite possibly, you have seen or heard the recent attacks on Millers Farm in this regard.
+Quite possibly, you have seen or heard the continuous attacks on small organic farms in this regard.
 The short answer is that like most real food, your choice comes down to source and processing, with a little bit of big business chiming in.

-Raw milk contains lactic acid, vitamins and enzymes necessary for health, but fermented or 'soured' dairy products like kefir and yogurt are even more rich in these nutrients.
+Raw milk contains lactic acid, vitamins, and enzymes necessary for health, but fermented or 'soured' dairy products like kefir and yogurt are even richer in these nutrients.
 Enzymes found in fermented dairy actually aid in the breaking down of proteins so the body can better use the important nutrients found in these foods.
-This boosts absorption of minerals calcium, iron and phosphorus, breaks down protein such as casein into smaller pieces, and helps eliminate harmful bacteria that would make us sick.
+This boosts absorption of minerals calcium, iron, and phosphorus breaks down protein such as casein into smaller pieces and helps eliminate harmful bacteria that would make us sick.

 When dairy foods go through the process of fermentation, several strains of bacteria naturally present or added later (such as Lactobacillus, Leuconostocand Pediococcus,